USATODAY/gay-marriage/README.md

-#InTheirWords-LGBT
+#InTheirWords-Gay-Marriage

-In Their Words LGBT
+In Their Words Gay Marriage

 Copyright 2015 USA TODAY.
 All rights reserved.
 No part of these materials may be reproduced, modified, stored in a retrieval system, or retransmitted, in any form or by any means, electronic, mechanical or otherwise, without prior written permission from USA TODAY.